Searching a Database of Source Codes Using Contextualized Code Search: Evaluation

 \textbf{Comparison with non-probabilistic \textsc{Codec}.} The results so far suggest that the presence of more data is not the only reason for \textsc{Codec}'s success.
 To dive deeper into this, we consider in detail how \textsc{Codec} compares with its non-probabilistic version.
-It may be quite surprising how useless the non-probabilistic version of \textsc{Codec} was, given that both methods used the same neural encoders for program context as well as for the program sketch.
 Going into our experiments, we suspected that the regularization provided by the prior on $Z$ would be useful; because $\sZ$ is not known during training, any $\sZ$ value in a neighborhood must have a reasonable likelihood of decoding into the correct sketch $\sY$.
 Intuitively, this will force programs that are embedded close to one another to have a reasonable similarity in terms of \textsc{Sketch} syntax, as they must share likely $\sZ$ values.
 This should help boost generalization ability, and hence accuracy.
 In comparison, the non-probabilistic version of \textsc{Codec} simply attempts to co-locate embedded sketches and context, which may result in very weak generalization ability.
 However, we did not anticipate the extent to which this distinction was crucial.

 To examine this in a bit more detail, we randomly selected 10,000 methods and encoded the sketch for each of the methods into the latent space using the learned reverse encoder for \textsc{Codec}, as well as the equivalent encoder for the non-probabilistic version of \textsc{Codec}.
 We then clustered those 10,000 embeddings for both \textsc{Codec} and its non-probabilistic equivalent using $k$-means, with $k = 10$.
 For each cluster, we measured the average Jaccard similarity of the API calls made by the methods within the cluster to the calls made by the methods within the other clusters.